spideythewebhead/tachyon/README.md

 # Tachyon

-An fast alternative of `build_runner` to generate code.
+A fast and simple alternative for `build_runner` to generate dart code.